-Vagrant is an open source command line tool for building and managing virtual machine environments.
-By default Vagrant can provision machines on top of VirtualBox, Hyper-V and Docker but many other providers such as Libvirt (KVM), VMware and AWS can be installed via the Vagrant plugin system.
+Vagrant is a command-line tool for building and managing virtual machine environments.
+By default, Vagrant can provision machines on top of VirtualBox, Hyper-V, and Docker.
+Other providers such as Libvirt (KVM), VMware and AWS can be installed via the Vagrant plugin system.

-Vagrant is mostly used by developers to easily set up a development environment, that matches the production environment.
+Vagrant is typically used by developers to set up a development environment that matches the production environment.

 Install Vagrant on Ubuntu